 One quiz per chapter.
-Chapter quizzes assess how well you understand the unit material after engaging the reading, lecture, discussion, and other activities.
+Chapter quizzes test how well you understand the chapter material after engaging the reading, lecture, discussion, and other activities.
 Each quiz consists of approximately 20 multiple-choice, matching, or true/false questions worth one point each.
-You have 40 minutes to attempt each quiz and are granted two attempts per quiz.
+You have 40 minutes to attempt a quiz and you have two attempts per quiz.
 Canvas keeps the score of your most recent attempt.
-Each chapter quiz opens (becomes available to take) on the

-Saturday before it is scheduled to be discussed in class and remains open until the end of the semester, but you must make at least one attempt before Canvas lets you move to the next module.
+Each chapter quiz opens (becomes available to take) when the chapter module opens and remain open for the duration of the semester, but you must attempt a chapter's quiz at least once before Canvas lets you go to the next chapter module.